Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 Oktober 2024 00.24.43 UTC
+- WIB: Sabtu, 19 Oktober 2024 01.32.54 UTC
-- WITA: Sabtu, 19 Oktober 2024 01.24.43 UTC
+- WITA: Sabtu, 19 Oktober 2024 02.32.54 UTC
-- WIT: Sabtu, 19 Oktober 2024 02.24.43 UTC
+- WIT: Sabtu, 19 Oktober 2024 03.32.54 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: technology
+Kategori: attitude